Terms of reference

 - establish, review, and oversee criteria for graduate student scholarships and awards that fall within its purview.

-The Graduate Studies Committee has six members.
+The Graduate Studies Committee has seven members.

 One ex-officio non-voting member: